-“Tapping” is a simple stress management tool – we stimulate specific points of our face and body, which initiates a cascade of shifts in the amygdala and nervous system.
-The body gently shifts into a better balanced state as a result.
-Recent studies of Evidence Based Clinical EFT Tapping shows a 43% drop in cortisol after one hour of group Tapping.
-Tapping works especially well for those who are willing to explore how stress shows up through the nervous system as physical sensations.
-It can also be a great tool for those who want to meditate, but the monkey mind is way too busy to allow you to sit still.
+“Tapping” is an easy to learn, simple to practice, sensory based stress management tool.
+As specific spots and nerve endings on our face and body are stimulated with Tapping, the stress response in the brain calms down, leading to a cascade of shift in the nervous system and body chemistry, generally allowing the whole body to gently shift into a better balanced state.
+Recent studies of Evidence Based Clinical EFT Tapping shows a 43% drop in cortisol after one hour of group Tapping as one example.
+As a mind-body or body-mind tool, Tapping works especially well for those who enjoy exploring how stress shows up in the body as a physical sensation.
+It can also be a great introductory tool into meditation for those who want to meditate, but are struggling with the busy monkey mind.

 - Got five mins & want to try?
 Follow along with this Tapping into Calm video and see how you respond.

 - Wish to have access on your phone?

 - Wish to read or learn some more?